Perhaps you’re familiar with Advent, that season of preparation and anticipation leading up to the celebration of Christmas.

 The four weeks preceding Christmas are celebrated by lighting candles and praying.
 These special Advent services are held in churches around the world.

 In many churches, there is an Advent wreath that has four candles.
 The first candle is always lit on the first Sunday.
-And each week, one candle is lit until the four candles are burning as Christmas approaches.
+And one candle is lit each week until the four candles are burning as Christmas approaches.
 Each Sunday also has a unique theme or colour associated with it.

 Some churches have a unique music program for the season as well.
 Christians may sing traditional hymns or newer songs about the waiting and preparation seasons leading to the celebration of Jesus‘ birth on Christmas Day.